tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 # Wisdom
 ## being mentally tough
-- pushing yourself harder than ever before, to do something you didn't realize you were capable of.
+- pushing yourself harder than ever before to do something you didn't realize you were capable of.
 - Get into situations with a group where you have difficulties and discomfort.
 - Establish fear and make people overcome it.